cybarspace/cutefetch/index.md

 PS: I don't know how to fork single scripts from larger repos.

 ### Install
-- Click the "Download script" button and save it somewhere on your `$PATH`
+- Click the "Download script" button and save it somewhere on your `$PATH` (I use `$HOME/.local/bin/`).
-- Make it executable by running `chmod a+x ./cutefetch` in the directory it is located I use `$HOME/.local/bin/`
+- Make it executable by running `chmod a+x ./cutefetch` in the directory it is located.

 ### Usage
 After installing, run `cutefetch` in the terminal.